 - Developing and advocating for a shared vision

-- Divergent paths to leadership, and leadership at every area and every level
+- Divergent paths to leadership and leadership in every area and level

-- Promoting gender balance and diversity in your organization
+- Promoting diversity, inclusion, and equity in the organization

 - Innovative budgeting and funding models

-- Aligning governance models and processes with institutional mission
+- Aligning governance models and processes with the institutional mission

 - Succession planning